-This new analysis shows that the average European BEV is more than three times cleaner than equivalent petrol cars in 2022 (-69%).
-In the best case where the battery production and the charging use the cleanest electricity grid, a medium-sized BEV is nearly six times cleaner (-83%).
-On the other hand, in the worst case where the battery is produced in China and the car is charged in Poland, a BEVs is still 37% cleaner than petrol.
-Based on an average battery, an electric car driven in Germany or Italy is slightly more than 2.5 times cleaner than a conventional car (-61% and -62%) while BEVs in France and Sweden have an impact more than five times lower (-81% and -82%).
-In 2030, BEVs will fully benefit from the cleaner electricity grid (renewable electricity is expected to make up 62% of the EU electricity in 2030) and are expected to be 4.6 times cleaner than petrol.
+This new analysis reveals that the average European BEV is more than three times cleaner than equivalent petrol cars bought in 2022 (-69% CO_2 emissions).
+In the best case, where the battery production and the charging use the cleanest electricity grid, a medium-sized BEV is nearly six times cleaner (-83%).
+On the other hand, in the worst case, where the battery is produced in China and the car is charged in Poland, a BEVs is still 37% cleaner than petrol.
+Based on an average battery, an electric car driven in Germany or Italy is slightly more than 2.5 times cleaner than a conventional car (-61% and -62%), while BEVs driven in France and Sweden have an impact more than five times lower (-81% and -82%).
+BEVs bought in 2030 will fully benefit from the cleaner electricity grid (renewable electricity is expected to make up 62% of the EU electricity in 2030) and are expected to be 4.6 times cleaner than petrol.

-Lifecycle emissions per powertrain ● Battery ● Vehicle production ● Use ● Recycling ● Total Total emissions forecasted in 2030 250 -21% Lifecycle CO2 emissions (gCO2e/km) 200 -26% 150 100 -69% 50 0 Petrol Hybrid Plug-in hybrid Electric Source: T&E LCA analysis of a medium-sized car, battery assumed to be produced with the EU27 average grid, BEV/PHEV charging with the EU27 average grid
+Lifecycle emissions per powertrain

-Despite their green credentials, HEVs and PHEVs lifecycle emissions are much closer to polluting conventional petrol than to BEVs.
-The results show that HEVs only achieve a 21% reduction in LCA emission compared to an equivalent petrol car while PHEV improvements are limited to 26%.
+Source: T&E LCA analysis of a medium-sized car, battery assumed to be produced with the EU27 average grid, BEV/PHEV charging with the EU27 average grid Despite their green credentials, HEVs' and PHEVs' lifecycle emissions are much closer to polluting conventional petrol cars than to BEVs.
+The results show that HEVs only achieve a 21% reduction in LCA emissions compared to an equivalent petrol car while PHEV improvements are limited to 26%.
 As a result PHEVs are more than two times more polluting than BEVs.
-This poor performance of PHEVs is caused by the fact that in real world operations, only about 37% of the kilometres are driven in electric mode.
+This poor performance of PHEVs is caused by the fact that in real world operations, only about 38% of the kilometres are driven in electric mode (significantly less than is assumed by the official EU emission test).